 If you have lived in one of the six C-8 contaminated areas referenced above or used one of the specified private water wells, and have consumed water contaminated with C-8 from such sources for at least one year during the time prior to December 4, 2004 when the C8 contamination reached the threshold level of 0.05 ppb or greater at the qualifying source, you are a member of the Leach class action (unless you are one of the individuals who opted out of the lawsuit in 2005– the time limit for those individuals as to past claims is likely expired).
 Any class member who suffers from, suffered in the past from, or subsequently acquires, one of the six C8 linked diseases (or the class member’s beneficiaries in the event of death of the affected person) has a class action based right to make an individual claim for compensation arising from the adverse impact suffered as a result of DuPont’s C8 contamination of the affected person’s water.
 A time limit (statute of limitations) applies to those claims.
 Except as to minors or others under disability, the time limit for making a claim expires (in most cases) two years from the time when the C8 linked disease is first diagnosed or two years from the date at which the parties have agreed that the C8 Science Panel’s conclusions are finalized (whichever provides the latest expiration).
 If a lawsuit is not filed within that two year time frame, the affected individual may lose all right to recover compensation through the court system.
-For that reason, we encourage persons who wish to pursue claims based upon health conditions caused by C-8 exposure to contact us without delay.
-We do not accept responsibility for the claim of any person until we receive the required documentation and an attorney/client contract is approved and signed by a member of our law firm and the person who is requesting legal representation.
-To request additional information, or if you have any questions, please contact us through this website or call us toll free at 800-797-9730.
+We are not accepting new clients for C8 claims, so it is important that adversely affected individuals consult alternate counsel without delay.

 What is the current status of the C8 Health Project, the C8 Science Panel, and class claims for medical monitoring or injury compensation?

-To request additional information, or if you have any questions, please contact us through this website or call us toll free at 800-797-9730.
+To request additional information, or if you have any questions, please contact us through this website at 800-797-9730.

 © Hill, Peterson, Carper, Bee & Deitzler, PLLC.
 All rights reserved .